joshuamhtsang/yt2spec/README.md

 This code requires the 'ffmpeg' command-line utility to be installed in order to work.

+On Linux:
+$ apt update && apt install -y ffmpeg

-To install 'ffmpeg' on Mac OS with Homebrew:
+On Mac OS with Homebrew:
 $ brew install ffmpeg